Discover 15 must-see sights and monuments in Germany, from the Brandenburg Gate to Neuschwanstein Castle and the Black Forest.

 3. Cologne Cathedral

+Next on our list is Cologne, where five championship matches will be played.
+The top attraction of this city is the centuries-old cathedral.
 UNESCO included this cathedral in Cologne on its 1996 list of World Heritage Sites, stating that the “Cologne Cathedral is an exceptional work of human creative genius.”
-During its time (construction started in 1248 and finished in 1880), it was the largest Gothic church in northern
+When it opened in 1880, it was the largest Gothic church in northern Europe.
+Fortunately, it survived World War II and stands to this day with its 12 bells and Shrine of the Three Kings.

 4. Black Forest

 The Black Forest in southeast Germany is characterized by lush coniferous forests, extensive meadows, glacial lakes, rivers, waterfalls, and charming rural towns such as Gengenbach, Seebach, Durbach, and Triberg.
-The best way to explore the region is by car so that you can go at your own pace and stop freely wherever you want.
+The best way to explore the region is by car so that you can go at your own pace and stop wherever you want.

 5. Museum Island